 Oro Valley Home Loans.
-Oro Valley Homes for Sale, Oro Valley Real Estate in Oro Valley AZ.
-Sell or Buy Oro Valley AZ, Homes for Sale and Real Estate.
+Oro Valley Homes for Sale, Oro Valley Real Estate in Oro Valley Arizona AZ.
+Search Oro Valley Homes and Real Estate.

 Getting Ready to Buy

 Financial preparation is the first -- and perhaps the most important -- step in the homebuying process.
 Get ready for your purchase by taking a careful look at your finances, especially your savings, credit, income, and debt.

 Buying a home doesn't necessarily mean having to make a large down payment.
 We provide a variety of options that can help you buy a house using little or no cash down payment options.

 If you have a down payment goal in mind, you'll reach it more quickly if you stick to these simple rules:

 Pay yourself first.
 When you pay your monthly bills, the first check you write should be to your savings or investment account.

 Avoid unnecessary purchases.
 The less you spend on big-ticket items that you don't really need, the sooner you'll become a homeowner.
 Keep that goal in mind when you shop.